suzanayesh2/Mastering-JavaScript-in-20-Days-1/Week 2/DAY 3.md

 * When setTimeout is called, it doesn't break the rule of JavaScript being single-threaded.
 #### Callback Queue And Event Loop:
 * the functionality of the event loop, which ties the call stack and callback queue together.
-#### There is a problem in ES5 Web Browser APIs with callback functions such that : Callback hell.
-So ES6+ comes with a solution : Promises
-* Using two-pronged ‘facade’ functions that both:
-  - Initiate background web browser work and
-   - Return a placeholder object (promise) immediately in JavaScript

  # [Pair programming challenges :Asynchronicity](http://csbin.io/async)
  ###### Note: We recommend that after you complete a challenge, you re-comment out the test case for that challenge so the console output is not confusing when working on subsequent challenges.
 #### My solution